ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 sudo npm install -g @vue/cli
 ```

-Then we'll use the CLI to build the stock Vue starting project, placing it a `vue_frontend` directory
+Then we'll use the CLI to build the stock Vue starting project, placing it in the `vue_frontend` directory

 ```sh
 vue create vue_frontend